B-cos Alignment for Inherently Interpretable CNNs and Vision Transformers: neural networks

 for input $\vec x_i$ and the respective one-hot encoding of the label $\vec y_i$; see below (target encoding) for an additional discussion.
 Here, $\sigma$ denotes the sigmoid function, $\vec b$ and $T$ fixed bias and scaling terms, and $\vec \theta$ the model parameters.
 Note that we choose the BCE loss as it directly entails maximisation.
 Specifically, in order to reduce the BCE loss, the network is optimised to maximise the (negative) class logit for the correct (incorrect) classes.
 As discussed in the previous paragraph, this will optimise the weights in each layer of the network to align with their inputs.
 In particular, they will need to align with class-specific input patterns such that these result in large outputs for the respective class logits.

-Finally, note that increasing B allows to specifically reduce the output of badly aligned weights in each layer (cf.~\cref{eq:bound}).
-This decreases the layer's output strength and thus the output of the network as a whole for badly aligned weights, which increases the alignment pressure during optimisation (thus, higher B$\rightarrow$higher alignment, see \cref{fig:b-abl-quali}).
+Finally, note that increasing B allows to specifically reduce the output of badly aligned weights in each layer ({\ie, with low cosine similarity to the input}).
+This decreases the layer's output strength and thus the output of the network as a whole, which increases the alignment pressure during optimisation (thus, higher B$\rightarrow$higher alignment, see \cref{fig:b-abl-quali}).

 \myparagraph{Target encoding and logit bias $\vec b$.} {As discussed, BCE optimises the models to maximise the absolute magnitude of both the positive (target class) as well as the negative logits (other classes).
 To encourage the models to find \emph{positive} evidence (\ie contributions as defined in \cref{eq:contrib}) for the target class, rather than negative evidence for the other classes, we set the logit bias $\vec b$ to $\log\left(1/(C-1)\right)$ for $C$ classes, which corresponds to a default class probability of 1/C for each class.
 As a result, the magnitude of $\vec f^\ast (\vec x_i; \vec \theta)$ can be small for non-target classes without incurring a large loss, while it has to be large for the target class to achieve a class confidence close to 1 and thus reduce the BCE loss.